-(G) Enforcement
+(h) Enforcement

 - (1) All work performed pursuant to a Certificate of Appropriateness issued under this ordinance shall conform to any conditions or requirements included therein.
 It shall be the duty of the building inspector or his designee to inspect periodically any such work to assure compliance.
-In the event work is not being performed in accordance with the Certificate of Appropriateness, the building official or his designee shall issue a stop-work order, and all work shall immediately cease.
+In the event work is not being performed in accordance with the Certificate of Appropriateness, the building official or his designee shall issue a stopwork order, and all work shall immediately cease.
 No further work shall be undertaken on the project as long as a stop-work order is in effect. - (2) A stop-work order may be lifted following submission and approval of plans for corrective action or work, or other plans to bring the project into compliance with the conditions or requirements of the Certificate of Appropriateness or other approvals.

 Section 14.03.004.
-Certificate of Appropriateness Required for Demolition or Relocation of Appropriateness by the Historic Landmark Commission in accordance with the provisions of this ordinance.
+Certificate of Appropriateness Required for Demolition or Relocation

-(A) Certificate of Appropriateness for Demolition or Relocation Required
+(f) Certificate of Appropriateness for Demolition or Relocation Required

-A permit for demolition, removal, or relocation for any Historic Landmark or any structure or site within a local historic district shall not be granted by the City without the review and approval of a Certificate
+A permit for demolition, removal, or relocation for any Historic Landmark or any structure or site within a local historic district shall not be granted by the City without the review and approval of a Certificate of Appropriateness by the Historic Landmark Commission in accordance with the provisions of this ordinance.

-(B) Procedure for Certificate of Appropriateness for Demolition
+(g) Procedure for Certificate of Appropriateness for Demolition